Frequently Asked Questions for Parents and Families

 This is an individual team decision, but most teams meet from October or November until the Regional Tournament in early March (and beyond, if they advance past Regionals).
 Most teams start out meeting once or sometimes twice a week.
 Many teams meet from 1 ½ – 2 hours per meeting, depending on age and frequency of meetings.
 As the Odyssey season progresses, most teams sometimes will have lengthier work sessions to finish up props, backdrops, costumes, and so forth.
-We always suggest looking at a couple of three day weekends in January and February; sometimes, it’s very beneficial to have those longer sessions when prop and costume creation gets going.
+We always suggest looking at a couple of three-day weekends in January and February; sometimes, it’s very beneficial to have those longer sessions when prop and costume creation get going.
 All meetings must be at the convenience of the coach(es), of course!

 My child says, “adults can’t help” with the Odyssey of the Mind team at all.
 Is there anything I can do?